rivoli-ai/andy-tui/docs/RENDERING_SYSTEM_USAGE.md

 - Queue the next frame from within the current frame's callback
 - Use event-driven rendering for interactive applications

+## Current Limitations and Migration Notes

+- The low-level `VirtualDomRenderer` incremental patching path has known issues with clearing old regions for moves/resizes, which can lead to duplication artifacts.
+Some flows use full re-renders as a temporary workaround.
+- Work is in progress to unify rendering to a single approach and make clipping/z-index behavior consistent.
+Expect API/behavior changes in this area.

+For details on the planned renderer unification and z-index/spatial indexing, see `docs/Z_INDEX_ARCHITECTURE.md` and `docs/SPATIAL_INDEX_DESIGN.md`.

 ## Common Mistakes

 ### ❌ Wrong: Fighting with the scheduler